rohannramesh/2p_preprocess/README.md

 ![alt text](+PPPack/images/ROI_Selection_GUI.png)

-or automatically selected using a pre-trained convolutional neural network, which accounts for the weights identified using either the PCA/ICA or CNMF algorithms and the timecourse of putative regions-of-interest (ROIs).
+Or automatically select using a pre-trained convolutional neural network, which accounts for the weights identified using either the PCA/ICA or CNMF algorithms and the timecourse of putative regions-of-interest (ROIs).
 See architecture below:

 ![alt text](+PPPack/images/CNN_CNMF_architecture.png)